Ismaël Bullialdus: Involvement in the Republic of Letters

 Bullialdus was an active member of the Republic of Letters, the long-distance intellectual correspondence network that had emerged as an international community of self-proclaimed scholars and literary figures.
 Bullialdus was a prolific correspondent, with around 5,000 letters that have survived to this day.
 His letters demonstrate the geographic reach of the Republic of Letters; he corresponded with scholars not only in nearby countries like Holland and Italy, but also in Scandinavia, Poland, and the Near East.
 Around 4,200 of them are in the Collection Boulliau of the Bibliothèque nationale de France (formerly the "Bibliothèque du Roi") with another 800 to or from him that are outside the collection in 45 different archives in nearly a dozen countries.
 Unfortunately, many of his manuscripts are lost; shortly after his death, his entire library—books, manuscripts and correspondence—was dispersed.

-The most famous of the known letters included in the original Archive Boulliau include correspondence with notable thinkers, including Galileo, Marin Mersenne, Henry Oldenburg, Christiaan Huygens, and Fermat.
+The most famous of the known letters included in the original Archive Boulliau include correspondence with notable thinkers, including Galileo, Marin Mersenne, Henry Oldenburg, Christiaan Huygens, Fermat, and Arcangela Tarabotti.
+Bullialdus' correspondence with the cloistered Tarabotti was instrumental to the posthumous publication of her works.
 In addition to his own letters, Bullialdus contributed to "The Archives of the Scientific Revolution".
-Among Bullialdus' papers were notes and examinations of rare manuscripts.
+Among Bullialdus's papers were notes and examinations of rare manuscripts.
 Also found among his letters were copies of his contemporaries' manuscripts which he had preserved.
 Arguably most notable were the ten volumes of original autographs addressed to Nicolas-Claude Fabri de Peiresc.